Geology / U.K.

 The Silurian in Shropshire

-This great diversity has interested geologists from the days of the Victorian pioneers of geological study.
+The great diversity in this small area has interested geologists from the earliest days of the Victorian pioneers.

 The most famous Silurian site in the world is Wenlock Edge.
 Here an ancient coral reef is now exposed as a long ridge of woodland set amongst the Shropshire hills.
 Because the Silurian saw a general rise in sea level after the Ordovician glaciation many land areas were inundated by shallow seas.
 Coral reefs flourished in areas of shallow water that were free of heavy deposition of mud.